Provincial Volunteer Awards

 Nova Scotians appreciate the valuable time and contributions of volunteers.

-Representative (individual) Volunteer Award
+Representative (individual) Volunteer of the Year Award

 Specialty Awards